CreateHealth/sqrrl/README.md

 Formatting SQL Queries
 ----------------------

-`sqrrrl` also provides a simple wrapper for <https://github.com/andialbrecht/sqlparse>, a Python package for formatting SQL queries. `sqlparse` can be installed via `pip install --upgrade sqlparse`, thereafter making available the system command `sqlformat`.
+`sqrrl` also provides a simple wrapper for <https://github.com/andialbrecht/sqlparse>, a Python package for formatting SQL queries. `sqlparse` can be installed via `pip install --upgrade sqlparse`, thereafter making available the system command `sqlformat`.

-`sqrrrl::sqlformat()` pretty-prints SQL queries, such as the one above.
+`sqrrl::sqlformat()` pretty-prints SQL queries, such as the one above.

 ``` r
 > example <- sqlformat(example_query, header = 'A Beautifully Formatted Example Query')